fustudios/fustudios-docs/beans.md

 If you are a Game Pass Pro holder, you earn 100% of the beans you collect.
 If you are a Game Pass holder—you used an access code to play the game—20% of the beans you collect are actually earned by the Game Pass Pro associated with your Game Pass.

-The only way to earn 100% of the beans you collect is by holding a Game Pass Pro.
+The only way to earn 100% of the valid beans you collect is by holding a Game Pass Pro.

 ### Beans collected vs beans earned.